cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

 React client is alternative to Polymer UI which provides more opionated and front-end oriented development experience.
 While it requires better knowledge of modern front-end stack it allows to build more complex and feature-rich apps as well as using bigger amount of front-end packages.
-Unlike Polymer which uses outdated bower packaging, React client utilizes more widespread npm ecosystem.
+You will need IDE with TypeScript support: [VSCode](https://code.visualstudio.com/), WebStorm or [IntelliJ IDEA](https://www.jetbrains.com/idea/) Ultimate Edition.

 #### Technologies